neokjun/neokjun.github.io/all_collections/_posts/2025-05-31-yj-bbl-master.md

 - Please do not redistribute, reupload, or share the link you obtain anywhere else.
 - 🫧 is part of the members' income, please subscribe if you have the ability to.
 - If you have a subscription but are unable to access the link through the forms, please DM [@neokjun](https://x.com/neokjun) with your proof of subscription.
+- Translations are done in one sitting with no proofreading.
+There can be inaccuracies and mistranslations.

 [250531 Yoojun Live](https://docs.google.com/forms/d/e/1FAIpQLScy56Bhk7PkpVLI7dKmTX59ihAhbh4rElykCWUdCKSOjXdOSw/viewform?usp=dialog)